nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Git-Concepts.md

   - Using an established branching process such as GitFlow or GitHub Flow.
   - Determining naming standards for new branches (e.g., branch names might contain the headline name of an Agile story or contain a ticket number referencing an item in a project management tool).
   - Setting minimum quality standards (e.g., any automated tests, documentation, and code review tasks) required by contributors before a Pull Request can be issued to add new commits into the default branch.
 - Each user or team member contributing to the repository (Contributor) can now clone the repository to their local computers.
-This will create a Working Directory containing all the files in the default branch, and an internal `.git` folder. **Do NOT add or edit any files in the `.git` folder** - this is used internally by Git to manage your local repository.
+This will create a Working Tree containing all the files in the default branch, and an internal `.git` folder. **Do NOT add or edit any files in the `.git` folder** - this is used internally by Git to manage your local repository.
 - Contributors will identify the next deliverable piece of work they will work on and create a new branch for this work, following any branch naming rules identified for the repository.
 - Contributors will use their favorite tools and Integrated Development Environments (IDEs) to develop new software versions, documentation, designs, or other types of content in the Working Directory.
 This will result in changes to existing files tracked by Git, and adding new files not yet known to Git.
 - Once Contributors are satisfied that this piece of work is complete, a typical sequence is to: